microchip-pic-avr-examples/pic18f56q71-dual-op-amp-demo/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# PIC18F56Q71 DUAL OP AMP DEMO

-1. The PIC18F56Q71 uses two multi-configurable Operational Amplifier (op amp) modules.
+# Demo for PIC18F56Q71 Dual Operational Amplifier (Op Amp)

-2. A project including both OP AMP channels will be showcased in this demo, similar to the Operational Amplifier demo on the PIC18F16Q41.
+This example shows the PIC18F56Q71 using two multi-configurable op amp modules.
+This project includes both op amp channels which is similar to the op amp demo on PIC18F16Q41.